kberov/jhthorsen.github.com/perl/_posts/2015-07-05-mojolicious-swagger2.markdown

     ...

-In addition to the manually added routes, Mojolicious::Plugin::Swagger2 has added five more routes, which is automatically generated from the [API spec](https://github.com/jhthorsen/swagger2/blob/master/t/blog/api.json).
+In addition to the manually added routes, Mojolicious::Plugin::Swagger2 has added five more routes, which are automatically generated from the [API spec](https://github.com/jhthorsen/swagger2/blob/master/t/blog/api.json).

 The generated routes differ from the standard routes, since they point to a